apigee-127/a127-samples/spikearrest-example/README.md

 ### <a name="addingbuffer"></a>Adding a buffer

 You have an option of adding a buffer to the policy.
-In the example's `/api/swagger/swagger.yaml` file, uncomment the line `buffer: 10`, and re-run the example.
+In the example's `/api/swagger/swagger.yaml` file, uncomment the line `bufferSize: 10`, and re-run the example.
 You'll see that the API does not return an error immediately when you exceed the spike arrest limit.
 Instead, requests are buffered (up to the number specified), and the buffered requests are processed as soon as the next appropriate execution window is available.
-The default buffer is 0.
+The default bufferSize is 0.

 ````bash
     x-volos-resources: